pangmi/PanMi/README.md

-# PanMi Tools
+# PanMi
-PanMi Tools is a set of C# projects which build Windows shell extension and application for file encryption and decryption with AES.
-You can encrypt or decrypt a file with the application, or through a Windows Explorer context menu.
+PanMi is a set of C#/.Net projects which use Advanced Encryption Standard (AES) for file encryption.
+You can easily encrypt or decrypt files in a Windows context menu, or with a standalone application.

 ### Projects
 - ZXEncryption: Cryptography methods